What's All the Buzz About?

 Explain that this type of conversation is called "Buzz talk."
 Buzz talk usually includes hurtful words about someone else.
 Ask students to think, pair and share about how these words can hurt someone.
 They should think of a time when they felt hurt by another person’s words or heard someone using buzz talk.

-Introduce and read the book Buzzy the Bumblebee by Denise Brennan-Nelson (see Bibliographical References).
+Introduce and read the book Buzzy the Bumblebee by Denise Brennan-Nelson (read aloud or YouTube version).

-Introduce and sing the song "Buzzy the Bumblebee" to the tune of "Mary Had a Little Lamb" (Handout Two).
+Introduce and sing the song "Buzzy the Bumblebee" to the tune of "Mary Had a Little Lamb" (Handout).

-Explain that students will now be making their very own Buzzy antennae.
-Model the making of the headband.
-Color the headband (see Handout One) in an alternating yellow and black pattern.
-Cut out the two strips of the headband.
+Students may make their own Buzzy antennae.
+They cut out two or three copies and color the headband (see handout) in an alternating yellow and black pattern.
 Staple or tape the pieces together so it is long enough to fit the student’s head.
 Then, attach two black pipe cleaners to the front of the headband and curl the ends.

 Strand PHIL.I Definitions of Philanthropy